i-zhen/Reactor-C/desc/PART3/README.md

  * The `sem.TypeCheckVisitor` is a template for typechecker.
  * The `sem.Symbol` is an abstract parent class for other concrete symbols (e.g. variables and procedures).
  * The `sem.Scope` is a partial implementation of the `Scope`-class discussed in the lectures.
+ * The `typing-rules.pdf` contains all the typing rules for our language

 ## Updated Files

-The `Main.java` has been updated to provide a new commandline pass `-sem` which runs your semantic analyzer on the input.
+* The `Main.java` has been updated to provide a new commandline pass `-sem` which runs your semantic analyzer on the input.
+* The `Type.java` has been updated to add the missing STRING type for string literal (print_s function)
+* The `Expr.java` has been updated to add a type field that needs to be filled in by the type analysis visitor.